placeling/Pinta/readme.txt

 Stable tag: 1.2.5

-Placeling is the easiest way to put a map in your blog and turn blog posts into map pins.
+Placeling turns your blog into a mobile guide.

 == Description ==

-Placeling lets you put a map in your blog and turns your blog posts into pins on that map.
+Placeling turns your blog into a mobile guide to the world.

+Tag any post or page with a location.

+See them all on an automatically created map.

-When readers click on a pin it opens up the corresponding blog post in a new window.
+Click or tap on a pin to open up the corresponding post or page in a new window.

-This map can also be seen on an iPhone (via the free Placeling app) so that your readers can literally see nearby places you've written about.
+Open the map on your phone and the "nearby" button will show blog posts around your current location.

 A few specifics:

-*   The plugin allows you to tag a location to your post
-*   You add a snippet summarizing the location
-*   When you publish, the snippet, a link to your post and (optionally) all the photos in the post are sent to Placeling
+*   The plugin allows you to tag a location to any post or page.
+When you publish, a link to your post, a description and (optionally) all the photos in the post are sent to Placeling
+*   We create a new page on your blog at the URL /placeling-map/.
+It contains a map of all your places; you can customize the page and change the URL
-*   Each blog post includes a footer showing the location and a small map
+*   Each tagged post/page includes a footer showing the location and a small map.
+Clicking the small map opens the /placeling-map/ page, centered on that location
-*   At Placeling.com you can get an embed code to put your map in your blog
-*   When a reader clicks a pin an info window opens showing your snippet.
+*   When a reader clicks a pin on the map an info window opens.
 Clicking the title of the info window opens that post
-*   The [Placeling app](http://itunes.apple.com/ca/app/placeling/id465502398?mt=8 "Placeling app") is available for free in the iTunes app store
+*   On the map page, clicking the "nearby" button will ask the user for permission to use their location.
+If granted, the map will pan to their current location

 == Installation ==